DavidBoike/blog/source/_posts/2020/overriding-the-nservicebus-conversationid.md

 - source code
 ---

+> _**UPDATE:** Starting in NServiceBus version 7.4 you can [create a new ConversationId](https://docs.particular.net/nservicebus/messaging/headers#messaging-interaction-headers-nservicebus-conversationid-starting-a-new-conversation) using `sendOptions.StartNewConversation()`.
+No more need to create a custom pipeline behavior as I explain here._

 The purpose of the `ConversationId` header included with every NServiceBus message is to relate a whole bunch of messages together as all having started from the same action.
 It's generally a very bad idea to mess with the `ConversationId` in a message handler, so if you try, you'll get this exception:

 > System.Exception: Cannot set the NServiceBus.ConversationId header to '9203ecb1-d2ed-46eb-ae99-fbeb7a5db387' as it cannot override the incoming header value ('a1c91a87-2db9-493f-a638-ab9d016a1305').